-Employees who have been absent from work due to illness or injury must provide sufficient notice to the Employer of their ability to return to work, prior to doing so.
+Employees who have been absent from work due to illness or injury must provide sufficient notice to the Employer of their ability to return to work, prior to doing so, so relief staff scheduled can be notified and/or reassigned.
 It is agreed that longer notice is required where the employee has been absent from work for a period in excess of 30 consecutive days.